Decoding algorithms for surface codes: Decoders for surface codes

-The way in which the classification problem was dealt with in \cite{neural} was by using feed-forward neural networks.
-The neural network in question is defined by a graph consisted of many artificial neuron layers which are connected among them.
-The neurons are defined by a so called-activation function which depends on an array of weights, $\bar{w}$, of length $m$ and a bias $b$.
-Since the NN is of the feed forward type, the neurons calculate the nonlinear activation function ($\bar{x}$ is the input and $*$ refers to the inner product), $\bar{y}=(1+\mathrm{exp}(-(\bar{w} * \bar{x} + b)))^{-1}$, and pass it to the subsequent layer until the output layer is reached, where the result of the activation function is rounded to $\{0,1\}$ so that the output of the algorithm is obtained \cite{neural}.
-The layers between the input and output layers are named as hidden layers in the terminology of ML.
+The way in which the classification problem was dealt with in \cite{neural} was by using feed-forward neural networks. {Neural networks are machine learning models that aim to mimic the neuron structures of biological brains.
+In this sense, neural networks are defined by a graph consisted of many artificial neuron layers (nodes) which are connected among them (edges).} The neurons are defined by a so called-activation function {(that defines the interactions between the artificial networks)} which depends on an array of weights, $\bar{w}$, of length $m$ and a bias $b$. {Since the NN is of the feed-forward type, the neurons calculate the nonlinear activation function

+where $\bar{x}$ is the input {(the measured syndrome in the first layer)} and $*$ refers to the inner product, and pass it to the subsequent layer until the output layer is reached\footnote{ {Since the considered NN was feed-forward the data exchanged among layers is done in just one direction, from the input to the output.
+There are instances of NNs that consider both directions for the information flow.
+Those are referred to as recurrent neural networks.}}, where the result of the activation function is rounded to $\{0,1\}$\cite{neural}.
+The combinations of the outputs define which logical error is estimated and combined with the results of the simple decoder for estimating the complete recovery operator.
+Note that the estimated error will match the syndrome, but it is not guaranteed to be of minimum-weight due to the heuristic nature of the neural network method.} The layers between the input and output layers are named as hidden layers in the terminology of ML.
 As explained before, a neural network requires a training stage before it can operate over a set of unknown data.
 Therefore, for the NN decoder, a training stage where the weights and biases of the neurons are trained is needed.
 The authors of \cite{neural} select the average cross-entropy as the cost function to optimize the activation function and produce a training set directly sampling errors at an error probability where the MWPM decoder has a $25\%$ logical error rate.
 The cost-function was minimized by stochastic gradient descent, while the number of elements of the training set was limited to at most $10^6$ samples.